wulinyun/documents/english-self-introduction.md

    I started my career as Java development engineer at bestlinks.

-I was at Bestlinks for three years, from September 2014 to June 2015,
+I worked in bestlinks for three years, from September 2014 to June 2017.

-Mainly about IPTV projects, including Wasu HD, Mango HD, Universal Pictures projects,
+Mainly about IPTV projects, the technology stack is SpringMVC, Hibernate,

-CMS management system, Hainan Mango HD.The technologies used include SpringMVC,

-Hibernate, Redis, memcached, WebService, JS, ExtJS, HTML, JSP, JMS.
+Redis, WebService, HTML, JSP, JMS, MySQL.

    I worked in landa for three years from July 2017 to June 2020,

-In the early stage, I did a project development of Fubon Bank, using SpringMVC + Mybatis + HTML +Oracle.

-In the later stage, I mainly did the construction of PaaS platform and the internal implementation of the company.

-I split the micro-services of the company's internal applications and deployed them on the cloud,

-using SpringBoot + SpringCloud + Mybatis + Docker + CF + K8S.
+it mainly works on projects related to the PaaS platform.
+PaaS platform include Pivotal Cloud Foundry, TextCloud, K8S.

+Cooperate with the company to realize application micro-service and deploy on cloud using CICD.

+the technology stack is SpringMVC,SpringBoot,SpringCloud,Mybatis,linux,Docker,CF,K8S.

-   I have worked at Hydsoft since July 2020,
+   I worked in Hydsoft since July 2020,Developed by on site SAP Labs China to refactor user management module in large single applications.

+the technology stack is SpringMVC, Hibernate, JDBC ,Hana DB.

+   Projects experience will be introduced in Chinese later,

-  That's all.
-Thank you for giving me the chance.
+My English self introduction is over,Thank you for giving me the chance.